- Twenty-four reconnaissance stream sediment samples contain gold grains.

 Neither TSX Venture Exchange nor its Regulations Services Provider (as that term is defined in policies of the TSX Venture Exchange) accepts responsibility for the adequacy or accuracy of this release.

-The on-going sampling programs of stream sediments, soils, rocks and chip samples involve a quality assurance and quality control (QA/QC) program that includes the collection of field duplicates and insertion of certified reference materials at frequency of roughly one in ten samples.
-Rock samples, stream samples and some chip samples are selective in nature and are not representative of mineralisation on the property.
-All samples have been sent to Intertek Genalysis in Perth, WA for preparation and analysis.
-Rock and chip samples were analysed using a 50g fire assay for gold and a 10g aqua regia, 32-element inductively coupled plasma optical emission spectroscopy ('ICP-OES').
-Samples with visible gold or returning >10 g/t gold by fire assay are subject to a screen fire assay analysis.
-Stream sediment samples were analysed using 1000g bulk leach extractable gold analysis with Leachwell accelerant followed by ICP-MS with a 10g sample split for aqua regia 32 element ICP-OES analyses.
+The sampling programs of stream sediments, soils, rocks and chip samples involve a quality assurance and quality control program that includes the collection of field duplicates and insertion of certified reference materials at frequency of roughly one in ten samples.
+Rock samples and some chip samples are selective in nature and are not representative of the property as a whole.
+All samples have been sent to Intertek Genanalysis in Perth, WA for analysis.

 NxGold advises that the Mt Roe Gold project is an early stage exploration project utilising an evolving gold deposit model for a paleo-placer style of mineralisation.
 Abundant exploration work is required to understand the previously unrecognised sedimentary geology and confirm if the source(s) of the coarse gold is located within NxGold Ltd.'s tenements.
 There is no certainty of the discovery nor definition of a mineral resource.